danygsam/danygsam.github.io/README.md

 > last updated on 1/27/2022

 ------
-and one more thing, the cipher is base64 decoded
+and one more thing, the cipher is base64 encoded